aridjayarecipes/cutesrecipes.web.app/content/post/1997-easiest-way-to-make-speedy-oven-baked-brussel-sprouts.md

 Oven baked brussel sprouts is one of the most popular of current trending foods in the world.
 It is enjoyed by millions every day.
 It's easy, it is quick, it tastes delicious.
 They're nice and they look wonderful.
 Oven baked brussel sprouts is something that I have loved my entire life.

-Try Ina Garten's classic Roasted Brussels Sprouts recipe from Barefoot Contessa on Food Network.
+Try Ina Garten&#39;s classic Roasted Brussels Sprouts recipe from Barefoot Contessa on Food Network.
 The key to a perfect roasted vegetable is a hot oven.
 Cut off the brown ends of the Brussels sprouts and pull off any yellow outer leaves.
-Brussels sprouts need some breathing room on the pan, or they'll produce so much steam that Squeeze a lemon wedge over the baked Brussels sprouts.
+Brussels sprouts need some breathing room on the pan, or they&#39;ll produce so much steam that Squeeze a lemon wedge over the baked Brussels sprouts.

 To begin with this particular recipe, we have to first prepare a few components.
 You can have oven baked brussel sprouts using 7 ingredients and 7 steps.
 Here is how you can achieve that.